 It was Ryan, therefore, who was directing the little ones where to sit while Samson got out plates and silverware.
 Ryan’s twin sisters, Rindle and Rory, fought to sit next to Sean’s high-chair.
 Erin slipped past Ryan in the hubbub and came over to me, stretching her neck out while on her tiptoes to see into the oven.

 “Careful, honey, it’s hot.
 You don’t want to get burned do you?”
 She took a big step back while staring me in the eyes mulishly, then squeaked as Ryan scooped her up and plopped her between Sean and the twins on the far side of the table, in what I assumed was a punishment move for them not cooperating.

-I placed hot pads on the counter before going back to the oven and bending down to retrieve the first glass pan, but my center of gravity being what it was and a bump from behind had me tipping forward faster than I meant to and I quickly grabbed the edge of the counter, my heartbeat drumming.
+I placed hot pads on the counter before going back to the oven and bending down to retrieve the first glass pan, but, my center of gravity being what it was, a bump from behind had me tipping forward faster than I meant to and I quickly grabbed the edge of the counter, my heartbeat drumming.

 “I’m not an invalid,” I retorted as I retrieved a spatula and knife and turned back to cut the lasagna.

 Which I didn’t get to do as Alex promptly took the utensils with a ‘thank you’ and a wink and set to work dividing and placing slices on plates.
 “Hey!”
 I squawked.
 “I was going to do that,” I said, as if he needed clarification.
 Clearly, he did know that had been my intent.

 “And what would I tell Haven if you ended up chopping off a finger?”
 He grinned at my glare.
 “Look at it this way, you’re helping my future children by letting me do this.”